Lightning-AI/pytorch-lightning/docs/source/accelerators/gpu.rst

     trainer.fit(model)

-To launch a Bagua job, we can use the same way as Distributed Data Parallel or use `Bagua built-in launch utilities <https://tutorials.baguasys.com/getting-started/#launch-job>`_.
+In order to launch a Bagua job, we can use the same way as Distributed Data Parallel or use `Bagua built-in launch utilities <https://tutorials.baguasys.com/getting-started/#launch-job>`_.

 .. code-block:: bash